tango-controls/tango-kernel-followup/2020/2020-01-09/Minutes.md

 JTango 9.5.19 has been released.
 Gwenaëlle said it was a release needed mainly for Soleil.
-This release contains some changes proposed by Igor to be able to compile in java 11.
+~This release contains some changes proposed by Igor to be able to compile in java 11.
-This is still WIP and it seems it does not compile yet with Java 11.
+This is still WIP and it seems it does not compile yet with Java 11.~ The [fix Java 11+ compatibility](https://github.com/tango-controls/JTango/pull/96) PR is not yet merged in nor released

 ## PyTango News